Cel Damage: Development

 The Cel Damage graphics engine uses a rendering technique called cel shading to produce this cartoon-like appearance.
 Furthermore, the physics engine in Cel Damage is unique.
 Rather than aiming to simulate realistic real-world physics, it emulates complex cartoon physics; the physics engine calculates the relevant parts of physical interaction as they would in reality, and then distorts the physical laws to produce a cartoon-like interaction.
 This can be seen, for example, when a car turns and the entire shape of the car deforms and flexes into the turning direction.
 Cars and game objects can realistically be sliced into pieces, flattened, frozen, shattered, shredded, impaled, lit on fire (and subsequently burn to a crisp and fall into ashes), and more.
 Chris Hecker, editor of Game Developer, described Cel Damage's cartoon-style graphics as "state-of-the-art for computer-game physics".

-Cel Damage was released as Cel Damage: Overdrive, a Europe-only title for the PlayStation 2.
-Play It released the game on 12 December 2002.
+The game was originally announced as an Xbox exclusive at E3 2001, and would release as a launch title for the system.
+In October, Electronic Arts announced that the game would also be released for the GameCube and would follow along in December.
+The GameCube version would be a straight port of the Xbox version with some engine adjustments to take advantage of the console's hardware.

+Release

+The game was first released in North America as a launch title for the Xbox on 15 November 2001, while the GameCube version was released a few weeks later, on 7 January 2002.
+In Europe, both versions were released on 3 May 2002, with the GameCube version among the system's launch titles.

+An enhanced PlayStation 2 port titled Cel Damage Overdrive was released exclusively in Europe in May 2003.
+It was released by Play It, a then newly-formed division of British game developer System 3 that focused on releasing "new, previously unreleased titles" for the system at budget prices.
+It formed as one of four titles initially released under the brand.